Integrations

 enabled = true

-channels = ["#engineering", "#general"]Messages directed at the agent (e.g., @openkoi summarize this thread) are picked up by the watcher and processed as tasks.
+channels = ["engineering", "general"]Messages directed at the agent (e.g., @openkoi summarize this thread or /koi fix the login bug) are picked up by the watcher and processed as tasks.
+The daemon responds through the same integration with structured results.

 Checking Integration Status